markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 - **item slots** used to attach child builder assets

 While Builder is active, contexts that would normally switch the lower dock to **Tiles** show the **Builder Picker** instead.

+With the [Dungeon Tool](dungeon), the lower picker area shows the **Dungeon dock** instead:

+- a structural tile palette for conceptual dungeon cells
+- a TOML settings panel for dungeon generation parameters such as floor base, height, and door settings

 ## 3D Detail Editing